-Vertiv today shared its top five trends for the year ahead, with particular focus on edge computing being the ‘epicentre’ of innovation in the data centre space.
+Vertiv today shared its top five trends for the year ahead, with particular focus on edge computing being the ‘epicentre' of innovation in the data center space.

-“Today’s edge plays a critical role in data centre and network operation and in the delivery of important consumer services,” says Vertiv CEO Rob Johnson.
+“Today's edge plays a critical role in data center and network operation and in the delivery of important consumer services,” says Vertiv CEO Rob Johnson.

 “This is a dramatic and fundamental change to the way we think about computing and data management.
-It should come as no surprise that activity in the data centre space in 2019 will be focused squarely on innovation at the edge.”
+It should come as no surprise that activity in the data center space in 2019 will be focused squarely on innovation at the edge.

 Without further ado, here are Vertiv's top five trends:

 1. The edge becomes simplified